-Veterans and seasoned investors know how to actively seek out platforms that offer as much as real estate investment can give, passive income and all.
+Veterans and seasoned investors know how to actively seek out platforms that offer as much as real estate investment can give passive income.
 That said, though the company mainly deals in REITs, which are not the most optimal growth choice, their eREIT’s management team lacks experience.

 Though a well-learned investor can often clash with the investment plans offered by the platform, a completely new player will have difficulty fully grasping the complexity and rationale behind said plans.
-It’s not really about losses, but more on not fully maximizing what is offered.
+It’s not really about losses but more about not fully maximizing what is offered.

 Fundrise offers returns from short to long-term investments.
 With its supplemental income plan, your assets are geared towards creating an attractive and consistent income stream through the dividends mainly generated by income-producing real estate.

-Likewise, those looking to capitalize on their returns after a long time will find their long-term growth plan more attractive as it pools assets more towards fund and capital appreciation, as well as total returns.
+Likewise, those looking to capitalize on their returns after a long time will find their long-term growth plan more attractive as it pools assets more towards fund and capital appreciation and total returns.
 Such initiatives are usually over ten years or more.